kdlcruz/SuperHeroChallenge/README.md

 ## Why?
 Because I can :D  and I got inspired to be a little productive.

 ## Issues
 Well, there's a lot of issues for me to list so I didn't bother.
 Main problem is the loading time, I can't help it since the data is all coming from the Marvel API.

+## Comments
+Feedbacks and angry comments are very much appreciated and you can contact me at kj_delacruz28@yahoo.com